sitomani/4champ/docs/app_history.md

 #### 2.0 Aug 2 2015

 The **Assembly 2015** release (out just before ASM2015 which was the first [Assembly](https://assembly.org) I participated after my teens!).
-Now playing view added to the player (see module sample texts while playing).
+Visualizer view added to the player (see module sample texts while playing).
 This was also the first version where the background play feature was no longer an in-app purchase, but free for all users.

 ### Version 2.1 that never was